Tutorials

 Optionally a red noise AOCS jitter time series can be generated by parsing the flag --aocs, however, the current implementation is quite slow and PlatoSim already uses such a model by default (with platonium making sure to apply the correct seeds for each mission quarter).

-Data gaps and thermal transients: Since data gaps are alters the Fourier analysis of a given time series, we here provide a script that randomly generates gaps due to: 1) quarterly rolls, 2) loss of fine guidance, and 3) safe mode events.
-We draw these from a known distribution ofevents from the Kepler mission, where the lenght of each data gap is drawn randomly.
+We draw these from a known event-distribution from the Kepler mission, where the lenght of each data gap is drawn randomly.
 Note that data gaps are not removed by default (when running platonium) but can easily be removed from the any simulation using the feather output file instrumentGAP.tab.
-From the content of this file, an example of a gapped time series is shown below:
+From the content of this file, a gapped time series example looks like:

 _images/platonium_payloadGAP.png